blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X8.md

 > There is a prohibition, a warning and a threat against killing the Mu`ahid, i.e., non-Muslims who have a treaty of peace with Muslims

 Who are the Mu’aahid?
 It only includes the Dhimmah, and the Mushrikeen who come to Daar Al-Islaam to learn about Islaam.
 But after they learn, they won’t later have a second chance to keep treaty.
-Because as per many Hadeeths (**Jami at-Tirmidhi 3092**, **Jami at-Tirmidhi 3092**, and many others are in Arabic and in Siyaar (Biographies)), the treaties always have to be fixed term, and are only to be considered a ceasefire, because Jihad al-Talab is necessary worldwide.
+Because as per many Hadeeths (**Jami at-Tirmidhi 871**, **Jami at-Tirmidhi 3092 (and Da'eef 3091)**, and many others are in Arabic and in Siyaar (Biographies)), the treaties always have to be fixed term, and are only to be considered a ceasefire, because Jihad al-Talab is necessary worldwide.
 As for indefinite term treaties, they can be broken anytime, according to Surah At-Tawbah / Al-Bara’ah Ayah 1 (9:1).
 Also see its Tafseer by Ibn Katheer.

 > Al-Bukhari recorded that `Abdullah bin `Amr said that the Prophet said,
 >